 - Increasing Web Traffic: For example, testing various page and blog post titles can alter the number of clicks and improve website traffic.

-- Better Conversion Rates: When you test different aspects of your CTAs, you can discover how to improve the number of users that fill out forms or click on the action buttons on your website.
+- Better Conversion Rates: When you test different CTAs, you can discover how to improve the number of users that would click on the action buttons on your website.

-- Lower Bounce Rates: If users bounce quickly after opening one or several of your pages, then you need to start testing variations of headlines, blog, and page introductions, fonts, and featured images that can effectively reduce bounce rates and retain visitors.
+- Lower Bounce Rates: If users bounce quickly after opening one or multiple pages, then you need to test variations of headlines, blogs, page introductions, fonts, and featured images that can effectively reduce bounce rates and retain visitors.

-What you’ll uncover during the A/B testing process will help you understand what motivates your target audiences.
-The better you know them, the better decisions you’ll make regarding your Divi website further.
+What you’ll uncover during the A/B testing process will help you understand what works with your target audience.
+The more you know, the better decisions you’ll make regarding your Divi website further.

 A/B Tests to Run on Your Divi Website

-Optimizing your Divi website for a higher conversion rate is not a walk in the park, especially if you’re a novice user.
-This is where A/B testing steps in.
+Optimizing your Divi website for a higher conversion rate is not a walk in the park.
 However, the real challenge comes when deciding what segments of your website to test.

-The following are the key tests that always make sense to conduct on your Divi website, regardless of the industry that you’re in:
+The following are key A/B tests that you should conduct regularly for your Divi website, regardless of the industry that you’re working in:

-Creating the perfect headline takes practice.
-In most cases, the headline must be compelling enough for users to click or respond to your CTAs, and informative enough for them to perceive the value that you provide.
+The headline must be compelling enough for users to click or respond to your CTAs but, at the same time, informative enough for them to perceive the value that you provide.

-The calls-to-action of your Divi website tell visitors what they need to do to opt for the benefit that you provide.
-In essence, CTAs should motivate the readers to act on your offer, assuming that the value you provide is irresistible to them.
+The calls-to-action on your Divi website let page visitors know what they need to do to opt for the benefit that you provide.
+In effect, CTAs should motivate the readers to act on your offer, assuming the value you provide is attractive to them.

 Therefore, even one slight word change within the CTAs can affect the conversion rate of your Divi website.
 Let’s not forget colors, button shape, and size as other important factors that can impact a CTA’s performance.

-However, when you A/B test your CTAs, make sure that you pay attention to one aspect at a time.
-Don’t test different colors, words, and button shapes all at once.
-Uncover what makes the difference step by step and implement it on your website first.
+When you A/B test your CTAs, make sure that you pay attention to one aspect at a time.
+Don’t test all the different aspects at once.
+Uncover what makes the difference step by step, and implement data-based findings on your website afterwards.

 3. Page Copy

-Just like your headlines and CTAs, the page copy should clear the value you provide to your target users.
-You need to ensure that your copy answers potential questions and objections that visitors may have, with the right sentences’ length and tone.
+Just like your headlines and CTAs, the page copywriting should paint a clear picture of the value you provide to your customers.
+Thus, you must ensure that your website copy answers potential FAQ or objections that visitors may have, with the right sentences’ length and tone.

 - Length: Are you aware if you have the right form length?
 A/B testing is the best way to find out.
 Decide which forms fields are essential, and which one are optional, so you can know what to subtract.